MicrosoftDocs/Viva/Viva/insights/advanced/admin/import-org-data-subsequent.md

 ##### Adding new hires

 Say you want to add five new hires to your organizational data.
-During the import, you’d only include those five rows that contain new data, plus two required attributes: PersonId and EffectiveDate.
+During the import, you’d include:

+* Five rows that contain new employee data.
+* Required attributes: **PersonId**, **ManagerId**, **Organization**, and **EffectiveDate**.
+* All reserved optional fields (for example, **HireDate**) that you’ve already imported to Viva Insights.

 After the import finishes, the only change you’d notice is five new rows and their values.

 ##### Adding a new attribute

 Maybe you want to add an optional reserved attribute that wasn’t in your data before—let’s say **Location**—for all existing employees.
 When you go to import your data, you’d only include the **Location**, **PersonId**, and **EffectiveDate**, with current and historical values for each employee, in your .csv file.
-After the import finishes, you’d find the same data that was there before, with the exception of a new column for each employee, **HireDate**.
+After the import finishes, you’d find the same data that was there before, with the exception of a new column for each employee, **Location**.

 ## Fields to include in data.csv for full and incremental refreshes